ahwhy/myCfgLib/kubernetes/client-go/06-client-go源码分析之Reflector.md

 		return w, nil
 	}

+	var (
+		// We try to spread the load on apiserver by setting timeouts for
+		// watch requests - it is random in [minWatchTimeout, 2*minWatchTimeout]. minWatchTimeout = 5 * time.Minute
+	)

 	// list simply lists all items and records a resource version obtained from the server at the moment of the call.
 	// the resource version can be used for further progress notification (aka. watch). func (r *Reflector) list(stopCh <-chan struct{}) error {